 Fourth, all USN carriers and other ships now have hypersonic crosshairs painted on them, and they know it.
 This will dramatically affect what the USN can be ordered to do or where to deploy.
 Some observers have accused Russia of holding the Ukraine as a hostage.
 This is silly nonsense.
 But yes, the Russians are, for all practical purposes, holding the entire USN hostage, from a small patrol boats to entire carrier battle groups.
 The only, but important, exception to this domination are nuclear attack submarines, where Russia has qualitative parity (or even superiority) but where the USA has a strong quantitative advantage over Russia.
 However, USN SSNs do not have modern missiles and they cannot win a war by themselves.
 They also have their hands full with China.

-Fifth, we know by the size of the Russian ground force currently deployed several hundreds miles away from the the Russian-Ukrainian border that this is a defensive force whose task would be to stop a Ukrainian ground attack on the LDNR (Ukie forces, more of less of a similar size, are deployed a few tens of kilometers from that same border).
+Fifth, we know by the size of the Russian ground forces currently deployed several hundreds miles away from the Russian-Ukrainian border that this is a defensive force whose task would be to stop a Ukrainian ground attack on the LDNR (Ukie forces, more of less of a similar size, are deployed a few tens of kilometers from that same border).
 So don’t expect Russian tanks in downtown Kiev anytime soon.

 Besides, why should Russia interfere in any way if both the Ukraine and the EU are proactively committing cultural, economic, political, social and even spiritual suicide?

 Sixth, we should not only focus on the European theater of military operations, let’s remember that China and Russia are now officially “more than allies” and that Russia can sell exactly the type of military hardware to China which would truly horrify the USA.
-Likewise, Russian can easily target US forces anywhere in the Pacific, covertly and overtly, by the way.
+Likewise, Russians can easily target US forces anywhere in the Pacific, covertly and overtly, by the way.

 Seventh, then there is the Middle-East.
 Just imagine what Russia could deliver, quickly, to, say, Iran (while providing verbal, but meaningful guarantees to Israel that Russia would not allow Iran to use those systems against Israel unless, of course, Israel attacks first (Note: there is not much love between Russia and Israel, but at least both sides are intelligent enough to understand each other, so that helps a lot when needed).